What services do I need?

 We are on call 24 hours a day, 7 days a week, 365 days a year.
 Our clients are never left unattended during pre-arranged schedules.

-Are Ohio Valley Home Health employees insured?
+Are Ohio Valley Home Care employees insured?

-All employees receive weekly client updates.
 Personal Care team members are supervised onsite by our nurses, who monitor the condition of the patient and reporting any changes to the family and/or physician.

 Absolutely.
 Just ask your doctor.
 Federal law gives patients the freedom to choose their health care provider.

-Where is Ohio Valley Home Health located?
+Where is Ohio Valley Home Care located?

 Your residence may be your house, an apartment, a relative’s home, a senior community, or some other type of residence.
-Hospitals, skilled nursing facilities and intermediate care facilities may not be considered a “home,” which would mean we cannot provide home health services in those settings.
+Hospitals, skilled nursing facilities and intermediate care facilities may not be considered a “home,” which would mean we cannot provide home care services in those settings.

-How long will I receive Home Health Care?
+How long will I receive Home Care?